- 1 Introduction

 Watchful waiting is a symptom-guided approach* to prostate cancer management where definitive therapy is often deferred and hormonal therapy is initiated at time of symptomatic disease.

 Active surveillance can be offered to select patients with low-risk disease and for some cases of intermediate-risk disease.
 Active surveillance requires monitoring of patients with 3-monthly PSA, 6 month to yearly DRE, and re-biopsy at 1-3 yearly intervals assessing for progression and intervening at the appropriate time.
-Mp-MRI is also being used increasingly in AS protocols.
+Mp-MRI is also being used increasingly in such protocols.

 The mainstay surgical treatment for prostate cancer consists of a radical prostatectomy.
 This involves the removal of the prostate gland, resection of the seminal vesicles, along with the surrounding tissue +/- dissection of the pelvic lymph nodes.